Gaspard--/Kontext_kompiler/KontextQuickWorkingSpec.md

 A unary can specify several types and property combinations it can accept.

 Overload resolution occurs when a `unary` is applied.
-If several are competing (unary suffix and prefix) both of the `unary`'s possiblillities are taken into account.
+If several are competing (unary prefix and postfix) both of the `unary`'s possiblillities are taken into account.

 If an overload fits except for a certain amount of properties, the cost of pormoting to these properties dertimins the cost of the overload, the cheapest overload is then chosen.